-Osteosarcoma (OS) is the most common primary malignant bone tumor in children and adolescents.
-It is characterized by highly complex karyotypes with structural and numerical chromosomal alterations.
-The observed OS-specific characteristics in localization and frequencies of chromosomal breakages strongly implicate a specific set of responsible driver genes or a specific mechanism of fragility induction.
-In this study, a comprehensive assessment of somatic copy number alterations (SCNAs) was performed in 160 OS samples using whole-genome CytoScan High Density arrays (Affymetrix, Santa Clara, CA).
-Genes or regions frequently targeted by SCNAs were identified.
-Breakage analysis revealed OS specific unstable regions in which wellknown OS tumor suppressor genes, including TP53, RB1, WWOX, DLG2, and LSAMP are located.
-Certain genomic features, such as transposable elements and non-B DNA-forming motifs were found to be significantly enriched in the vicinity of chromosomal breakage sites.
-A complex breakage pattern - chromothripsis - has been suggested as a widespread phenomenon in OS.
-It was further demonstrated that hyperploidy and in particular chromothripsis were strongly correlated with OS patient clinical outcome.
-The revealed OS-specific fragility pattern provides novel clues for understanding the biology of osteosarcoma.
+Osteosarcoma (OS) is characterized by highly complex karyotypes with structural and numerical chromosomal alterations.
+The observed OS-specific characteristics in localization and frequencies of chromosomal breakages implicate a specific set of responsible driver genes or specific mechanism of fragility induction.
+Here, a comprehensive assessment of somatic copy number alterations (SCNAs) was performed in 160 OS samples.
+Breakage analysis revealed OS specific unstable regions in which well-known OS tumor suppressor genes, including TP53, RB1, WWOX, DLG2 and LSAMP are located.
+A complex breakage pattern-chromothripsis-was suggested as a widespread phenomenon in OS and found to be predictive of patient clinical outcome.